What is Multi-factor Authentication (MFA)?

 If you use Apple’s own Mail, Contacts and Calendars, you will need to remove your work account from the device, then re-add it (instructions).
 If you use Microsoft’s own apps on your iOS device(s), each will operate seamlessly when MFA becomes active.

-We highly recommend using iOS 11 on your device(s), which best handles this change.
+We highly recommend using iOS 11 or later on your device(s), which best handles this change.

 If you are using an Android device, we highly recommend using Microsoft’s own Outlook application for mail, contact and calendar management, as it fully supports MFA.
 Google, Motorola, Samsung or other manufacturer-supplied applications will more than likely require the use of an App Password to function properly.
 If you require assistance getting this set up after MFA is active on your account, please stop by your help desk and we can take care of this for you.